Manage AST’s

 FnMut(&[ASTNode]) -> bool

-The single argument passed to the method contains a slice of ASTNode
+The single argument passed to the method contains a slice of ASTNode types representing the path

-from the current node to the root of the AST
+from the current node to the root of the AST.

-to continue walking the AST
+Return true to continue walking the AST, or false to terminate.

 Children visit order